ahkohd/tauri-awesome-rpc/README.md

-# Tauri Invoke HTTP
+# Tauri AwesomeRpc

-This is a crate t at provides a custom invoke system for Tauri using a localhost server.
+This is a crate provides a custom invoke system for Tauri using a localhost json RPC websocket.
-Each message is delivered through a `XMLHttpRequest` and the server is responsible for replying to it.
+Each message is delivered through a `Websocket` using Parity JSON RPC 2.0 specification.

+With the advantage of websocket, this library also provides a way for the Rust backend to emit events to the frontend using `AwesomeEmit` & `AwesomeEvent`.

 ## Usage